 Siemens-Reiniger-Werke (SRW) found Siemens Medical of America Inc.

-SAI and Siemens Medical of America Inc. merge to form Siemens Corp. with headquarters in Iselin, New York
+Siemens Corp. is formed with headquarters in Iselin, New York

 A major order is received from Western Union Telegraph for electronic switching equipment